 - Can be mixed with dry food

-6. Royal Canin Golden Retriever Adult Dry Dog Food 30 lb
+6. ROYAL CANIN Golden Retriever Adult Dry Dog Food

-- Skin and coat nutrients reinforce a healthy barrier and shine
+- Skin and coat nutrients help reinforce the skin barrier and promote a healthy, shiny coat

-- Taurine, EPA, and DHA support heart health in large breeds
+- Cardiac support ingredients like taurine, EPA, and DHA aid heart health

 - Tailored for Golden Retrievers